What is mapo tofu?

-- Heat 2 tbsp of oil in a hot skillet.
+- Heat 2 tablespoon of oil in a hot skillet.
 Stir-fry garlic for 1 minute, then add Thai chilli peppers and stir-fry for another minute.

-- Add 1 tbsp of chilli bean sauce and 1 tbsp of chilli oil, stir-fry for 1 minute.
+- Add 1 tablespoon of chilli bean sauce and 1 tablespoon of chilli oil, stir-fry for 1 minute.
 Lastly, add your rinsed fermented black beans and stir-fry for 1 more minute.

 - Add mushrooms and let them cook down until soft, about another 3 minutes.